How to Make a Bar Exam Study Schedule

 2. Figure out when you want to stop learning new material in order to do a major review of all of the topics.
 Most people prefer to have at least one full week before the bar exam to review.
 If you would like more time than that to review, then it is a good idea to start earlier (if possible).

-If you are required to take MPTs in your jurisdiction, add practice MPTs in your schedule as well.
+If you are required to take MPTs in your jurisdiction, add practice MPTs to your schedule as well.

 6. During the last week, pack for the bar exam.
 Make sure you have everything you need with you.
 Confirm your reservations.
 Figure out your mode of transportation.
 If you find yourself nervous or anxious, practice visualization before the bar exam.
 Start this a few days ahead of time to calm your nerves.